Diana Hendricks | Things I Carry

 My office computer setup is a spiffy MacBookPro with a big Apple monitor, three external storage disks, Apple iCloud and Dropbox.
-I read most books for pleasure on an iPad and savor the smell of real books and printer's ink.
+I read some books for pleasure on an iPad ,but I savor the smell of real books and printer's ink.
 Between DropBox and iCloud, I am separating myself from hard drives.
 Software?
-I love the new Creative Suites , and use Quark 10 (though I am dragging my feet and moving toward InDesign ).
+I love Creative Suites , and use Quark 10 (though I can play it both ways and will use InDesign if pressed).

 My office computer setup is a spiffy MacBookPro with a big Apple monitor, three external storage disks, Apple iCloud and Dropbox.
-I read most books for pleasure on an iPad and savor the smell of real books and printer's ink.
+I read some books for pleasure on an iPad ,but I savor the smell of real books and printer's ink.
 Between DropBox and iCloud, I am separating myself from hard drives.
 Software?
-I love the new Creative Suites , and use Quark 10 (though I am dragging my feet and moving toward InDesign ).
+I love Creative Suites , and use Quark 10 (though I can play it both ways and will use InDesign if pressed).

 Tricks of the trade...